-To use Guided Care you must ensure your GP provides an open referral or refer to the Bupa referral site bupa.co.uk/referrals before you contact us.
+To use Guided Care you must ensure your GP provides an open referral or refer to the Bupa referral site bupa.co.uk/referrals.
 An open referral is where your GP states that treatment is necessary and which type of specialist you require that treatment from, but does not specify the specialist's name.
-For example, if you have a heart condition you will need an open referral for treatment with a cardiologist.